samskivert/mrdriller/README.md

 ## Testing

 You can run a local development version easily.
-Install the dependencies via `npm install` and then run `node devserver.js` to start the `esbuild` development server.
+Install the dependencies via `npm install` and then run `node devserver.js` to start the esbuild development server.
 It will start up a test instance on `http://localhost:8080`.

 ## Adding drills

-The drills are defined in `drills.ts` and are hopefully reasonably self-explanatory.
+The drills are defined in `src/drills.ts` and are hopefully reasonably self-explanatory.
 There are a bunch of existing drills as examples.
 If your drill doesn't do anything esoteric, you can probably add it easily, and if it does do something fancy then fire up your favorite vibe coder and add support for what you need.
 The AIs love to work on simple React web projects.

 ## License